martinjvickers/SLURM-cheat-sheet/README.md

 If you don't care about successful completion of a dependency in order to start the subsequent job, e.g. the dependency can fail with but you still want the next job to run afterwards, you can substitute `afterok` with `afterany`.

+## Submitting an array of tasks

+This is useful when you wish to run the same program on several files.
+In your job submission file you would have something like the following;

+	#!/bin/bash -e
+	#SBATCH -p nbi-short
+	#SBATCH --mail-type=END,FAIL
+	#SBATCH --mail-user=YOUR_EMAIL_ADDRESS@JIC.AC.UK
+	#SBATCH --mem-per-cpu=4000
+	#SBATCH --cpus-per-task=1
+	#SBATCH --array=0-4

+	source fastqc-0.11.3

+	ARRAY=(sample_01.fastq.gz sample_02.fastq.gz sample_03.fastq.gz sample_04.fastq.gz sample_05.fastq.gz)

+	srun fastqc ${ARRAY[$SLURM_ARRAY_TASK_ID]}

+Two important things to note with this are;

+* The resources you request are `per-cpu`.
+If you get this wrong and simply use `--mem` then that's the complete memory for the whole job so you will likely fail.
+The same goes for cpu.
+* The array starts at zero hence 0-2

+You can also specify specific elements in the array, e.g. element 0 and 2, excluding 1 and 3;

+	#SBATCH --array=0,2,4

+Specifying the number of concurrent tasks at any one time, in this case 2;

+	#SBATCH --array=0-4%2

+Limiting the number of concurrent tasks is especially important if you wish to submit a job array with hundreds of tasks.
+You may have to consider other resources besides just CPU and RAM, namely storage.

+For example, if the program you're running creates large temporary files while processing.
+The CPU/RAM resources may be low and/or readily available however if all tasks create large temporary files at the same time you may reach your quota, killing all of your jobs.
+Limiting the number of concurrent tasks is a useful way to mitigate this.

 ## Info on running/pending jobs

 Info in all running jobs: